-Many thanks to SWLing Post contributor, Phil Ewing, who writes:
+Many thanks to SWLing Post contributor, Arthur Smith, who shares the following guest post:

 The Story And Restoration Of My Hallicrafters SX-42

 As a junior high student way back in 1978, I had a natural interest in radios.
 My dad was a ham radio operator, electronics engineer, and designer.
 We always had cool, exotic radios and electronic gadgetry around the house.
 He was also in the Korean War, in the US Army Corps of Engineers, with access to a wide variety of equipment.
 He often told me the story of how he became interested in radio at an early age, and how he saved up for expensive radio gear, with a little help from my grandparents.
 Back in 1946, Hallicrafters was THE brand to own, and their postwar designs from Raymond Loewy, were catching the eye of many enthusiasts.
 The SX-42 was being hyped up in Hallicrafters ads as the ultimate radio to own, one that could tune the shortwave and ham bands, and beyond.
 I don’t know the complete story, but prior to acquiring his SX-42, my dad also purchased an S-38 and S-40.
 Never satisfied with “good and better”, my father wanted “the best”.
 All 15 tubes and 50-plus pounds of boatanchor.

 Always ambitious and industrious, he mowed lawns, repaired motorcycles, and did odd jobs for neighbors in his suburban Boston neighborhood.
 He worked smart, and worked hard.
 And that fall, bought his SX-42.